 Colour: Grey, dark brown, black, indigo

-Crystal: Malachite, black onyx, black garnet, jet, obsidian, tourmaline, turquoise
+Crystal: Malachite, black onyx, garnet, jet, obsidian, tourmaline, turquoise

 Body: Skeleton, skin, teeth, knees & genitals